KevinMusgrave/pytorch-metric-learning/docs/miners.md

 If you write your own miner, the ```mine``` function should work such that anchor indices correspond to ```embeddings``` and ```labels```, and all other indices correspond to ```ref_emb``` and ```ref_labels```.
 By default, ```embeddings == ref_emb``` and ```labels == ref_labels```, but separating the anchor source from the positive/negative source allows for interesting use cases.
 For example, see [CrossBatchMemory](losses.md#crossbatchmemory).

+See [custom miners](extend/miners.md) for details on how to write your own miner.

 ## BaseSubsetBatchMiner
 This extends [BaseMiner](miners.md#baseminer).
 It outputs indices corresponding to a subset of the input batch.
 The idea is to use these miners with torch.no_grad(), and with a large input batch size.
 ```python